ytorg/Yotter/README.md

 I hope that this project can prosperate, gain contributors, new instances and create a good community around it.

+### Why do I have to register to use Yotter?

+Registering has two main reasons:

+1. Yotter is in a **beta** state.
+This means that we will be incrementally increasing the capacity of the servers so we can empirically know how many users a Yotter server can handle.
+Also, there is no **big server** with capacity for handling any arbitrary ammount of users and serving video/data to those at the moment.
+For this, we decided to have a registration form so we could limit the users.

+2. Yotter allows users to follow accounts and have a custom feed.
+This needs an account to save your followed users and generate a feed.

+Admins are allowed to remove restrictions on any page they want.
+[Check this section](https://github.com/ytorg/Yotter/blob/dev-indep/SELF-HOSTING.md#removing-log-in-restrictions) to learn how.

 # Privacy
 #### Connections
 Yotter cares about your privacy, and for this it will never make any connection to Twitter or Youtube on the client.
 Every request is proxied through the Yotter server; video streaming, photos, data gathering, scrapping, etc.